khawajafarooq/RectUtil/README.md

 ](https://medium.com/@kfarooqa/rectutil-ios-cgrect-utility-class-a4792a964e58#.wf8qtzjby).

 ### Extension
-Another approach of achieving this using UIView extension.
+A swifty approach of achieving this using UIView extension.

 ```
 extension UIView {